 The Grays Harbor County Department of Public Defense is charged with providing publicly funded defense services to indigent persons when required by law or the Constitution.
 The primary objective is to serve those protected by public defense counsel with quality trained, hard-working, compassionate and justice-minded attorneys.
 The attorneys selected for contracts and appointed by the courts are qualified and meet the standards set forth for appointment by Washington State.

-The Grays Harbor County Department of Public Defense is closed to the public until further notice.
+The Grays Harbor County Department of Public Defense maintains limited hours base on appointment only until further notice.

 Staff is available to respond to questions and concerns.
 Contact: PublicDefense@co.grays-harbor.wa.us

 As a result of the Washington State Governor's Order and the Supreme Court Order responding to the Public Health Emergency, Grays Harbor Superior Court has generated COVID-19 Emergency Court Orders of Operation.

 Washington State Supreme Court Orders related to the COVID-19 pandemic http://www.courts.wa.gov/newsinfo/index.cfm?fa=newsinfo.COVID19Orders

 Attorneys who provide indigent defense services are attorneys in private practice contracted with the county.
 These attorneys may only provide representation when appointed by the court.